-Therefore, countless workers fantasise about getting their boss fired, but few succeed.
+Therefore, countless workers fantasize about getting their boss fired, but few succeed.
 So how to get your boss fired?
-I will follow up with some success stories and then indicate what you can do in order to have the biggest chance in succeeding against the odds.
+I will follow up with some success stories and then indicate what you can do in order to have the biggest chance of succeeding against the odds.

 It is not an easy thing to do, but not impossible!

 I have researched a lot of stories on the internet and although I gathered a handful of success stories, they all have one big warning in common: think many times over before you try it, because you will likely fail.

 Organizations are power hierarchies, and your boss is automatically one level up from you.
 All of these situations come down to one thing: what is the leverage you have.
 If you declare war on your boss, 90% of the time you’re going to lose because your boss has more leverage than you do.
 Think of what leverage you might have or be able to get.